Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/12-qna-maker.md

     **Note:** You may be prompted to complete a 2-minute survey.
 Go ahead and select **No, thanks**.
 You may need to do this more than once.

-3. Wait while additional files are installed to support the C# code projects in the repo.

-## Create a Language resource
+## Task 2: Create a Language resource

 To create and host a knowledge base for question answering, you need a **Language service** resource in your Azure subscription.

-1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.
+1. Open the Azure portal.

 2. Select the **&#65291;Create a resource** button, search for *Language*, and create a **Language service** resource.